wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

       **Kubernetes Containers**
     </td>
     <td width="80%">
-      Detailed health of your containers broken down by namespace, node and pod.
+      Detailed health of your containers broken down by namespace, node, and pod.
       <img src="images/kubernetes_container_dahsboard.png" alt="a screenshot of the Kubernetes container dashboard with charts."/>
     </td>
   </tr>